-This work has been supported by the multinational company FICOSA INTERNATIONAL.
+This work has been bounded by the multinational company FICOSA INTERNATIONAL.
 Then, it has been supported in part by the Spanish Ministry of Science and Innovation under grant TRA2008-03600 (DRIVER-ALERT project).
-We would like to thank FICOSA-Galicia the collaboration in the recording of the test videos.
+We would like FICOSA-Galicia to thank the collaboration in the recording of the test videos.